Judiciary of Italy: Discipline and organisation

+Judges and public prosecutors, once appointed, enjoy security of tenure, subject to removal only with their consent or by decision of their governing body, based on specific legal grounds.
+In order to sanction an Italian magistrate, the prosecuting body must ensure compliance with the due process of law clause.
 The High Council of the Judiciary, an institution of constitutional importance chaired by the President of the Italian Republic and effectively led by a vice-chair who is also a member of the Parliament plays a pivotal role in safeguarding the ordinary judiciary's independence.
 It oversees appointments, promotions, transfers, and disciplinary actions, as empowered by Article 105 of the Constitution.

 Parallel to the ordinary judiciary, the special judiciary is governed by separate independent bodies.
 The administrative magistracy operates under its own governance, as outlined in Article 120 of the Constitution; likewise, the audit and tax magistracies are governed by distinct independent institutions.
 Governance of administrative magistrates is vested in the Managing Board of the administrative justice, established by ordinary law no. 205/2000, whereas audit and tax magistrates' governance fall under the purview of the Presidency Council of the Court of Auditors and the Supreme Council of Tax Justice, respectively.